gruntwork-io/docs/docs/guides/build-it-yourself/3-pipelines/1-core-concepts/1-trunk-based-development-model.md

 # Trunk-based development model

-![Trunk branch with a continuous stream of commits.](/img/guides/build-it-yourself/pipelines/trunk.png)
+![Trunk branch with a continuous stream of commits.](/img/guides/build-it-yourself/pipelines/trunk.png) _Trunk branch with a continuous stream of commits._

 The most common way to implement CI/CD is to use a _trunk-based development model_.
 In trunk-based development, all the work is done on the same branch, called `trunk` or `master` depending on the Version Control System (VCS).
 You would